balena-io/docs/pages/faq/troubleshooting.md

 ### Can't Login to the Dashboard

 In some cases social logins can be disrupted or completely borked by Adblocker or browser extensions such as [BrowserShark](https://chrome.google.com/webstore/detail/browsershark/jhbjnipjccjloncefdoknhicbnbjaefh?hl=en).
-Make sure to disable these extensions or whitelist the `*.{{ $names.cloud_domain }}` domains.
+Make sure to disable these extensions or whitelist the `*.balena-cloud.com` domains.

 ### I get `$'\r': command not found` when my device tries to run scripts

 Line endings differ between Windows and the Unix-y world (they used to be different again for Mac but not for many years), which can result in issues.
 E.g. a user seeing something like:
 /usr/src/app/run.sh: line 2: $'\r': command not found

 To resolve this, you will need to configure git to automatically convert line endings.
 In order to configure this for Windows have a look here: https://help.github.com/articles/dealing-with-line-endings/#platform-windows.

 ### Device keeps dropping off wifi

 If your device keeps dropping offline, it may be worth switching to a 5GHz band wifi dongle, as we have seen cases where 2.4GHz gets badly affected by surrounding noise.

 ### Unsupported Syscall: 384 from qemu on builder

 The qemu: Unsupported syscall: 384 is a warning that the getrandom(2) system call is not implemented by our emulation layer, qemu.
 It can be safely ignored.
 Since it's a fairly new system call (introduced in kernel 3.17), `apt` and almost all programs automatically fall back to reading from `/dev/urandom` when this syscall fails.

 ### Help!
 My device won't show up.